rjqocampo/tic-tac-toe/readme.md

 * Strengths of the Revealing Module Pattern in encapsulating and securing code via scopes and closures

 ### Known Issues
-* Not mobile responsive
+* AI logic is random

 Found a bug or issue in the project?
 [Click here](https://github.com/rjqocampo/tic-tac-toe#contributions).

 ### Prospective Updates
-* Make mobile responsive
+* Better algorithm for AI logic
-* Add a 'VS AI' feature
+* Add animation when there's a 3-in-a-row grid instead of just post-round dialog pop-up for better UX

 Looking to contribute ideas or features to the project?
 [Click here](https://github.com/rjqocampo/tic-tac-toe#contributions).